AllenThomasDev/cs425/README.md

 ### Running the Server

-1. cd into the server directory from the root of the project
+1. `chmod +x deploy.sh`
-2. `go run main.go`
+2. `./deploy.sh`
+3. This will send the current code to all the VMs and also start a server there

 ### Running the Client

-1. cd into the client directory from the root of the project
-2. `go run main.go`
+1. `go run ./client/main.go`
+2. enter a grep command like
+    `GET-c`